B-Rank: A top N Recommendation Algorithm: METHODS

 Where $k_{\alpha}=\sum_{\beta \ne \alpha}\sum_{i} w_{i}h_{\alpha i}h_{i \beta}$, $\delta_{\alpha \beta}$ is the Kronecker Delta and $w_{i}$ is the associated weight to hyperedge $i$.
 In matrix formulation $P$ reads as $P=D^{-1}A$ with the symmetric adjacency matrix $A=HWH^{T} - T$. $D$ is a diagonal matrix containing the row sums of $A$, $d_{\alpha} = \sum_{\beta}A_{\alpha \beta}$. $H$ is the incidence matrix and $H^{T}$ its transposed. $W$ is the diagonal hyperedge weight matrix and $T$ is the diagonal vertex degree matrix with $T_{\alpha}=\delta_{\alpha \beta}\sum_{i}w_{i}h_{i\alpha}h_{i \beta}$. $P$ is a row stochastic matrix with zero diagonal by construction.

-B-Rank calculates user $i$'s recommendation list $f_{(i)}$ as follows: \begin{enumerate} \item Forward propagation: $f_{(i)}^{F} = P^{T}\chi_{(i)}$ \item Backward propagation: $f_{(i)}^{B} = P\chi_{(i)}$ \item Final ranking: $f_{(i)} = f_{(i)}^{F}\#f_{(i)}^{B}$ \footnote{\#denotes the element-wise multiplication of two vectors.} \item Set already voted objects to zero. \item Sort $f_{(i)}$ in descending order. \item Select top $N$ items of the sorted list $f_{(i)}$ \end{enumerate} In this paper I focus on the unweighted version of B-Rank.
-Namely, I set $w_{i}=1$ $\forall i$.
+B-Rank calculates user $i$'s recommendation list $f_{(i)}$ as follows: \begin{enumerate} \item Forward propagation: $f_{(i)}^{F} = P^{T}\chi_{(i)}$ \item Backward propagation: $f_{(i)}^{B} = P\chi_{(i)}$ \item Final ranking: $f_{(i)} = f_{(i)}^{F}\#f_{(i)}^{B}$ \footnote{\#denotes the element-wise multiplication of two vectors.} \item Set already voted objects to zero. \item Sort $f_{(i)}$ in descending order. \item Select top $N$ items of the sorted list $f_{(i)}$ \end{enumerate} In this paper the unweighted version of B-Rank is investigated.
+Therefore, the weights are set to one -$w_{i}=1$ $\forall i$.
 This is done, to have straight forward comparisons to similar algorithms.
-The more complex case $w_{i} \ne 1 \forall i$ will be discussed in a follow up paper.
-Different aspects of the algorithm, computational issues and ranking stability questions are outlined in Sect.\ref{brankdet} and Sect.\ref{brankdet2} respectively.